Hog-nosed catfish

-The hog-nosed catfish (Corydoras multiradiatus) is a tropical freshwater fish belonging to the Corydoradinae sub-family of the family Callichthyidae.
+The hog-nosed catfish (Brochis multiradiata) is a tropical freshwater fish belonging to the Corydoradinae sub-family of the family Callichthyidae.
 It is native to South America, and is found in the western Amazon basin in Ecuador and Peru.
-This species is traditionally placed in Brochis but the genus is a synonym of Corydoras.
-FishBase continues to recognize Brochis as a valid genus.
+This species is traditionally placed in Corydoras.
+FishBase continues to recognize this species under Corydoras.

-The fish has about 17 dorsal fin rays as compared with the 11 or 12 commonly seen in Corydoras splendens.
+The fish has about 17 dorsal fin rays as compared with the 11 or 12 commonly seen in Brochis splendens.
 The snout is considerably longer than other species in the genus which explains the common name.
 The fish will grow in length up to 6.7 cm.

 The hog-nosed catfish lives in a tropical climate in water with a 6.0–7.2 pH, a water hardness of 15 dGH, and a temperature range of 21–24 C. It feeds on worms, benthic crustaceans, insects, and plant matter.
 It lays eggs in dense vegetation and adults do not guard the eggs.

-The hog-nosed catfish is of commercial importance in the aquarium trade industry, although it is relatively rare or confused with C. splendens.
-Care is virtually identical to C. splendens.
+The hog-nosed catfish is of commercial importance in the aquarium trade industry, although it is relatively rare or confused with B. splendens.
+Care is virtually identical to B. splendens.